Warrington's Own Buses: Fleet

 As of November 2025, the Warrington's Own Buses fleet consists of 111 vehicles.
-The fleet is entirely low-floor.

 Warrington Borough Council secured £21.5 million of funding from the central government's Zero Emission Bus Regional Areas (ZEBRA) scheme to replace the entire Warrington's Own Buses fleet with 105 Volvo BZL single and double-decker battery electric buses bodied by MCV Bus and Coach.
 Following a launch event held by council leaders in March 2024, the first of these buses began to enter service from July 2024 onwards.

-The new fleet consists of 4 9m Volvo BZLs (9001-9004), 49 10.8m Volvo BZLs (1001-1049), 19 12m Volvo BZLs (1201-1219) and 33 Volvo BZL double deckers (2001-2033).
-The remaining 6 non-electric buses of the fleet are 5 Volvo B9TL Wright Eclipse Gemini 2s (320-324) that are often used for school/college services and special events, and 1 Volvo B7RLE Wright Eclipse 2 training bus (226).

 Route brands

 After the Warrington's Own Buses identity was introduced in 2018, the company introduced a range of dedicated route liveries.
 These include: